-At least in a closed economy, the theoretical case for a lender of last resort is well accepted.
-The case is based on the inherent potential instability of fractional reserve banking, or, more generally, of any scheme of financial intermediation in which short-term liabilities fund longerterm or possibly illiquid assets.
-Generally the central bank is viewed as the most plausible last resort lender, through this need not be the case and indeed, there can be more than one official emergency lender.
-There is much less agreement about how and when the central bank should exercise its lender of last role in practice - as the recent crisis has amply illustrated.
+At least in a closed economy, the theoretical case for an LLR is well accepted.
+The case is based on the inherent potential instability of fractional reserve banking, or more generally, of any scheme of financial intermediation in which short-term liabilities fund longer-term or possibly illiquid assets.
+Generally the central bank is viewed as the most plausible LLR, though this need not be the case and indeed, there can be more than one official emergency lender.
+There is much less agreement about how and when the central bank should exercise its LLR role in practice-as the recent crisis has amply illustrated.